marcduiker/azure-functions-university/lessons/cosmosdb.md

 - The class for the Function is not static.
 This is required if we are using Dependency Injection, because we need to inject the dependencies at the constructor method.
 - The class does not have any static members, since this is necessary for accessing class member variables.
 - The constructor has the Cosmos Client which was created at the StartUp class.

-Notice the usage of `UpsertItemAsync` for adding or updating an item at the players container, this is different from using bindings.
-This way makes is perfect to have any customizations for the Cosmos Client.
-Also the connection to the Cosmos DB instance is shared in all the Functions execution of this class instance.
+- The usage of `UpsertItemAsync` for adding or updating an item at the players container

+With the mentioned changes, the connection to the Cosmos DB instance is shared in all the function execution of this instance.

-6.3 Test the function
+6.3 Test out the function

 At VS Code, simply hit `F5` or click on `Run` at the main window.